-However, it also allows you to segment your contacts using “Labels”.
+It also allows you to segment your contacts using “Labels”.
 Labels allows users to name and filter their chats so that they can find them quickly.

-The default labels pertain to the ecommerce process: “Prospect”, “New Order”, “Pending Payment”, “Paid” and “Order Complete”.
+The default labels pertain to the e-commerce process: “Prospect”, “New Order”, “Pending Payment”, “Paid” and “Order Complete”.
 However, you can customise your own labels, say for example by “regular customers”, “promo customers”, or “customer support”.

 WhatsApp Business is opt-in only